UMBC-Protocol-Analysis-Lab/CPSA-Summer-Session/resources/syllabus.md

 LO1: By the end of week 1, students should be able to understand and reason about basic cryptographic concepts, including: strands, keys, encryption, decryption, hashing, messages, protocols, and who the adversary is.

 ### Session 1
+LO 1a: By the end of the first session, students will be able to explain and understand protocol components

 - What is a protocol
 - Cryptography intro
 - Dolev-Yao adversary